European Union

 Motherhood prevalence (TMR)

-The total maternal rate (TMR) in the the EU stands at 66.5% for 2023, reflecting a decrease of 2.9 percentage points from 2022.
-This decline continues a downward trend observed over the past five years, with an average TMR of 69.9% between 2019 and 2023.
-When compared to the 2010s average of 73.2%, the current rate is approximately 6.7 percentage points lower.
-Among all countries globally, the the EU records the lowest TMR, ranking 38th out of 38.
+In 2023, the total maternal rate (TMR) for the the EU stands at 66.5%, showing a decrease of 2.9 percentage points from 2022.
+This decline is part of a downward trend observed over the past five years, with the average TMR between 2019 and 2023 at 69.9%.
+When compared to the average during the 2010s, which was 73.2%, the current rate is lower by approximately 6.7 percentage points.
+Among all countries globally, the the EU holds the lowest TMR, ranking 38th out of 38.

 No data found for country code xxx.